 \section{Methodology}

-This section describes E-PCN, our proposed approach for jet classification.
-We begin by introducing the dataset in Section~\ref{subsec:dataset}, then explain how jets are represented as graphs in Section~\ref{subsec:jets_graph_representation}.
-We describe the physics-motivated edge-weighted multi-graph architecture in Section~\ref{subsec:kinematic-mg}, present the neural network architecture in Section~\ref{subsec:network_architecture}, and conclude with training configuration in Section~\ref{subsec:training_config}.
+This section describes KIGNet, our proposed approach for jet classification.
+We introduce the datasets in Section~\ref{subsec:dataset}, explain the graph representation in Section~\ref{subsec:jets_graph_representation}, describe the physics-motivated edge-weighted multi-graph architecture in Section~\ref{subsec:kinematic-mg}, present the neural network architecture in Section~\ref{subsec:network_architecture}, and conclude with training configuration in Section~\ref{subsec:training_config}.